iarsystems/cmake-tutorial/README.md

 >-- Build files have been written to: C:/<...>/cmake-tutorial/examples/<example>/<arch>/_builds
 >```

+>:warning: Once the `_builds` is configured, there is no need to re-run the configuration step, except if there are changes to the toolchain file.

+>:warning: If for some reason the configuration step fails, try removing the `_builds` subdirectory before running it again, in order to avoid any potential cache misses.

 ### Build the project
 The general syntax to __build__ a project through CMake is: